nawarajghim/smart-mailbox/README.md

-## IoT  project for smart mail box using wifi
+## Smart Mailbox IoT Project
-#### Using micropython and mqtt created a simple application that detects letters in mailbox and sends message to owner of the mailbox
+#### This project aims to create a simple yet effective smart mailbox application using MicroPython and MQTT on the Raspberry Pi Pico W MCU.
+Integrated with a PIR motion sensor, it detects the presence of letters/packages in the mailbox, enhancing convenience and security by providing timely notifications to users.